jpegleg/elvish-pathway/scripts/README.md

 # The pathway elvish script example collection

-These scripts use the [dwarven-toolbox](https://github.com/jpegleg/dwarven-toolbox/) tools along with the parallel execution lambdas in elvish to make modular, tweakable, cryptography scripts.
+These scripts use the [dwarven-toolbox](https://github.com/jpegleg/dwarven-toolbox/) tools along with the parallel execution lambdas.

 The dwarven-toolkit tools do some of the low level byte operations, while the elvish and CLI does the parallel processing and composability.